Our Research groups

 The National Strategic Research Group (NSRG) is designed to support senior policymakers in Whitehall with problems that would benefit from senior specialist external engagement.
 The NSRG provides a public-service-led mechanism to augment senior decision-makers' capacity by giving structured access to expert insight from industry and academia.
 Its purpose is to help 1–4-star leaders address the most challenging questions in national security and national strategy.
 Through the NSRG, policymakers will be able to draw on world-class expertise to shape solutions to issues spanning foreign, defence, security, and resilience policy, as well as fiscal, economic, and social considerations.
 In doing so, the Group ensures that expert voices are heard at the highest levels and can help inform the long-term strategic direction of the UK.

 Based at Pembroke College, Oxford, the NSRG focuses particularly on the questions that underpin the UK’s domestic stability, security, and prosperity within a long-term national strategy.
 It brings together government, industry leaders, academia, and defence to mobilise the UK’s hard and soft-power resources in a coordinated national effort.
-This reflects the scale and complexity of modern threats and supports the ambition to develop a non-political strategy capable of enduring into the 22nd century.
+This reflects the scale and complexity of modern threats and supports the ambition to develop a non-partisan, national strategy fit for the 21st century and capable of enduring into the 22nd century.

 Further to this, the NSRG aims to develop a joint intellectual ecosystem between HMG and British academia.
 By bringing policy challenges directly into the academic domain and supporting research aligned with national need, it will help shape the capabilities, curricula, and talent pipelines that underpin Britain’s future intellectual capital and long-term strength.
 This collaboration ensures that tomorrow’s strategic leaders emerge with the insight, agility, and strategic confidence demanded by an ever more complex world.